MiyamotoAkira/website/_posts/2016-08-04-liberator-beginning.md

 ---
 title: Clojure, Liberator and Emacs
-date: 2016-08-03 22:00
+date: 2016-08-04 09:00
 excerpt: A quick recount of my current state trying to get a rest API working using Liberator.
 ---

 ### The Background

 I like creating good simple solutions to problems.
 Most of the time is difficult because I work on code already written and working, and is difficult to break those monoliths into something more appropriate.
 I don't think certain languages help on that regard.
-I wish the whole .Net world moved to F# just because of the impossibility of creating circular dependencies inside a library.
+I wish the whole *.Net world* moved to [F#](http://fhsarp.org) just because of the impossibility of creating circular dependencies inside a library.
 How annoying is that.

-At my previous work it kind of fell on me the need to setup the rules to create REST APIs, as our new Dev Director wanted to move into the direction of SOA.
-It was interesting because I have no previous experience, and as far as I could gather, no one else on the company had (later on, some clever people that worked with the Dev Director before, came to the company).
+At my previous work it kind of fell on me the need to setup the rules to create REST APIs, as our new Dev Director wanted to move into the direction of SOA (ok, I was looking for a revamp of our system, so I kind of put a foot forward).
+It was interesting because I have no previous experience, and as far as I could gather, no one else on the company had (later on, some clever people, that worked with the Dev Director before, came to the company).
 So a "Rest in Practice" book and a few videos later, I actually had a basic idea of what I was doing.
 And I loved it.
-The easiness of doing separation of concerns without the possibility of creating very dependent monsters was amazing.
+The easiness of doing separation of concerns, reducing the possibility of creating very dependent monsters is amazing.
 Furthermore, it made very easy for teams to work fully independent of each other (as long as the contract was respected, of course).
 REST APIs are not appropriate for all systems, though.
 Sometimes, a Majestic Monolith (TM DHH) is what you actually need.
 Sometimes what you want are channels.
 Sometimes, is something else.

 ### The Language